 Published on July 23rd, 2016 | by Joey Finnegan0

-The Day EDDIE GUERRERO Won Gold (…And Lied, Cheated, and Stole His Way into Our Hearts)
+EDDIE GUERRERO: How He Won Gold and Stole His Way Into Our Hearts

 The 2004 edition of the No Way Out pay-per-view took place on February 15th, 2004 at the Cow Palace in San Francisco, California.
 It was presented by THQ’s MX Unleashed and boasted an attendance of 11,000, which equated to $450,000 in ticket sales.
 It also saw 350,000 pay-per-view buys.
 All in all, the event was instrumental in raising WWE’s revenue by $11.9 million dollars, as compared to the previous year.

 Eddie Guerrero versus Brock Lesnar was a matchup that worked perfectly, at all times.
 From the buildup to the night of the execution, it was truly perfect.
 Eddie was fresh off finally getting clean from drugs and alcohol.
 He had brushes with sobriety before but always fell back down that particular rabbit hole.
 Not anymore.
 It seemed he actually defeated his demons.